Music sets an emotional scene, so getting the right music for your business is crucial.

 Royalty-free music is different.
 Songs in this category may require an upfront payment.

-Songs that are in the public domain are not protected by copyright laws, as the protections have either expired or the artist wanted their music in the public domain.
-Most songs in this category are clearly marked and easy to find.
+Songs that are in the public domain are not protected by copyright laws, as the protections have either expired or the songwriter wanted their music in the public domain.
+Note: The sound recording embodying the song may still be protected.

 A few critical terms that can help you understand the legal issues involved include the following: